DHCP Troubleshooting

 Non-Windows Machines

-In order for InsightIDR to discover non-windows assets, make sure you specify the static IP addresses or ranges for InsightIDR to scan.
-InsightIDR will use DNS to discover the host names for these IP addresses in order to attribute traffic to the asset.
+In order for SIEM (InsightIDR) to discover non-windows assets, make sure you specify the static IP addresses or ranges for SIEM (InsightIDR) to scan.
+SIEM (InsightIDR) will use DNS to discover the host names for these IP addresses in order to attribute traffic to the asset.